ByPort/academic-scope-demo/README.md

 ### Performance Considerations

-- **Memory Requirements**: At least 8 GB RAM dedicated to Docker for the Airflow stack and data processing
+- **Memory Requirements**: At least 8 GB RAM dedicated to Docker for Airflow stack and data processing
 - **DuckDB Configuration**: Configured with 1 GB memory limit for efficient processing
 - **Data Format**: Uses Parquet format for optimized storage and processing
 - **Concurrency**: Implements resource pools for warehouse operations (DuckDB supports only one writer at a time)